Behind Enemy Lines

 Entering the fourth quarter, the Blazers had a 20-point lead, but once again, history repeated itself.
 Los Angeles mounted a furious comeback to make it a game late, keeping Portland scoreless for nearly the first six minutes of the period.

-In the end, the Blazers escaped with a hard-fought 114-108 victory.
-They made up for an unfortunate loss to the Phoenix Suns two nights prior, and they took some serious momentum into their highly anticipated matchup with the league-leading Indiana Pacers.
+In the end, the Blazers escaped with a 114-108 victory.
+They made up for an unfortunate loss to the Phoenix Suns two nights prior, and they took momentum into their highly anticipated matchup with the league-leading Indiana Pacers.

 Fortunately for me, the latter proved to be a thrill, as there’s nothing better than watching a rowdy crowd turn silent on its way out of the building.

-When it comes to road trips, put Staples Center on your list of to-dos.
+When it comes to road trips, put Staples Center on your list.
 The history is in the championship banners, and it’s polarizing for fans who crave success in their own beloved cities.

 Unfortunately for Laker Nation, the tides have turned in this rivalry, as Portland is blazing a trail to the playoffs while Los Angeles is mired in complete mediocrity.